-The format of Startup Poker 2.0 is a monthly poker tournament exclusively for technology startup founders, execs and investors.
+The format of Startup Poker 2.0 is a monthly poker tournament exclusively for startup founders, execs and investors.
 The event supports the startup community by bringing them together in a relaxed and fun atmosphere where the free flow of ideas, beer and trash talk are encouraged.
-Participants include founders and execs from more than 400 startup and early stage tech companies in Seattle and a rapidly growing number in Portland, San Diego, San Francisco and Los Angeles.
+Participants include founders and execs from more than 800 startup and early stage tech companies in Seattle, Portland, San Diego and San Francisco, with Los Angeles under development.

-From the beginning, it was clear that sitting around a poker table had a leveling effect on the participants — suddenly, the traditional barriers that existed between young, inexperienced, bootstrapping tech entrepreneurs, their successful serial entrepreneur counterparts, venture capitalists, investment bankers, private equity partners, etc. disappeared.
-Now they were just colleagues hanging out playing poker and trash talking.
+From the beginning, it was clear that sitting around a poker table had a leveling effect on the players — suddenly, the traditional barriers that existed between young or inexperienced or bootstrapping tech entrepreneurs, their successful serial entrepreneur counterparts, venture capitalists, investment bankers, private equity partners, etc. disappeared.
+Now they were just colleagues hanging out, playing poker and trash talking.

 As Startup Poker 2.0 has grown, so to has Startup Haven and it’s mission to support tech entrepreneurs through other events like Geeks on a Trail, Founder To Founder and sponsorship of other startup community events.